pokailin/shopping-list/README.md

 # shopping-list

-Solution to exercise 127 from https://www.udemy.com/course/the-complete-web-developer-zero-to-mastery/
+My solution to the exercise from lecture 127 of https://www.udemy.com/course/the-complete-web-developer-zero-to-mastery/

+With a little added CSS.